 Quality.
 Quality is a major selling point aligned with Intel’s generic competitive strategy and intensive growth strategies.
 The company makes sure that its organizational culture embodies quality principles and ideals.
 For example, human resource training programs highlight output quality as a measure of employee excellence.
 This trait of the corporate culture supports efforts to differentiate Intel’s microprocessors from competitors, like AMD, IBM, and Samsung.

 Results Orientation.
-This trait of Intel’s corporate culture aligns with the principles of meritocracy.
+This trait of Intel’s work culture aligns with the principles of meritocracy.
 For example, the company considers output and achievements as criteria in determining employees’ merits in performance appraisals and promotions.
 Intel integrates results orientation in its organizational culture through HR programs that recognize satisfactory output.
 The behavioral impacts of such programs become part of the company culture.

-Advantages & Disadvantages of Intel’s Organizational Culture
+Advantages & Disadvantages of Intel’s Culture

 Intel’s organizational culture has the advantage of its support for business improvement through risk-taking and ensures business resilience in the face of global competition.
 This factor helps the company develop new or novel semiconductor products.
 Another advantage of this corporate culture is that it contributes to Intel’s competitive advantages.
 For example, as one of the cultural characteristics, quality ensures attractive products that maintain the technology company’s market share.